bmostafa340/sfms-pipeline/README.md

 # sfms-pipeline
 An efficient and automated pipeline for generating a selection of plots from raw photometry data.

-Some necessary parameter and data files are omitted, since they are multiple GB in size.
-Some packages such as numpy, scipy, matplotlib, and EAZY would also have been required had this repository been intended for direct use.
+# Overview:

 At a high level, the goal of the pipeline is to facilitate reevaluation of galaxy properties with a more realistic model of the universe than that which is typically assumed.
 Specifically, it is conventionally assumed that all galaxies share a temperature of formation that is common with that of the Milky Way, whereas it is expected that the Milky Way's temperature of formation is very much on the low end.
 A potential consequence might have been that galaxy stellar masses and star formation rates have been overestimated.
 This pipeline attempts to fit a temperature-like parameter to each galaxy, and to incorporate this temperature in the estimation of galaxy properties in order to evaluate the consequences of the conventional assumption, as well as any temperature-related trends that might arise.